Cold feet

 Always have cold hands and feet?
 You ‘ll often have cold arms or legs to one degree or another, but your stomach and back will be nice and warm.
 It’s nice of our body to have such efficient temperature regulation.
 But it’s not always pleasant.

 So, it all starts with the ambient temperature.
 Research suggests that the best working temperature for women is between 24°C and 25°C, compared to between 21.5°C and 22.5°C for men.
-No wonder we are often cold!
+No wonder women are often cold.
 But…why is there such a big difference between men and women?

 Cold feet in bed